Click here take the Executive Function Quiz

 Why is an article about Executive Function so critical?

-If your child struggles with school (homework, trouble staying on-task, disorganized, problems with time management, avoidant, resistant, forgetful, overwhelmed, etc.) than they probably struggle with Executive Function, and this article is literally the most important article I’ve written for you.
+If your child struggles with school (homework, trouble staying on-task, disorganized, problems with time management, avoidant, resistant, forgetful, overwhelmed, etc.), they probably struggle with Executive Function, and this article is literally the most important article I’ve written for you.
 You see, Executive Function is the #1 term parents and teachers must understand in order to help struggling students, but don’t.
 In fact, most parents and educators have never heard the term because schools don’t educate people about it.

 In this article I seek to demystify EF for parents and educators.
-I want you to walk away from this article thinking, “Wow, I now have a pretty good grasp of Executive Function, I have a better understanding of my child, and most importantly, I have a better understanding of how to help.”
+I want you to walk away from this article thinking, “Wow, I now have a pretty good grasp of Executive Functions, I have a better understanding of my child, and most importantly, I have a better understanding of how to help.”

 I also created this printable PDF: Executive Function In-Depth – Your guide to why Executive Function is the most important concept we must understand in order to help struggling students succeed.